chuckmcmath/cfm-microservices-proto/README.md

 ## Putting it all together ##

 Zuul can also serve static content.
-By default, any content placed in the `/src/main/resources/static` folder is served up.
+By default, any content placed in the `/src/main/resources/static` folder is served up (if you use this default location you don't have to do any routing configuration - as with so many Spring features 'it just works').
 So in addition to the gateway functions, Zuul serves as a static http server.
-Navigate to
+Navigate your browser to

 `http://localhost:8080`

-to see a static html page loaded by Zuul.
-This page makes two ajax calls to microservices one and two, and displays their responses in the page.
-This then can serve as the foundation of our microservice architecture.
+to see a very simple static page served up by Zuul.
+When loaded, this page makes an ajax call to each microservice and displays their responses in the page.
+This then can serve as the foundation of a web front-end to our deployed microservices.